samperay/scripting/mycode/README.md

 This code could is used for me as a development/testing one which helps me to get my work done very easily.

 Note: None of this code can be executed in PRODUCTION !!

+## reusable Bash nuggets as lib
+you can find this in directory called reuse-bash